-- An IPRC is composed of at least three DDSB staff members, one of whom must be a Principal/Vice-Principal or a System Lead of the Board. - Parent(s)/guardian(s) are key players in any decisions that are made regarding your child; you are highly encouraged to attend and participate in the meeting as your input is valued. - Accommodation is an ongoing process involving adjusting services, programs and practices to remove barriers and better respond to or address individual Human Rights Code related needs.
+- An IPRC is a committee of the DDSB which undertakes a formal process that is mandated under Regulation 181 of the Education Act for students who require additional supports to be successful in meeting curriculum expectations. - An IPRC is composed of at least three DDSB staff members, one of whom must be a Principal/Vice-Principal or a System Lead of the Board. - Parent(s)/guardian(s) are key players in any decisions that are made regarding your child; you are highly encouraged to attend and participate in the meeting as your input is valued. - Accommodation is an ongoing process involving adjusting services, programs and practices to remove barriers and better respond to or address individual Human Rights Code related needs.
 Program planning may include assessment by school board or community based, clinicians and the results are shared at school team meetings (or care conferences) with the parent(s)/guardian(s).
 If appropriate, then an IPRC may be requested.